GovTechSG/apex-complete-docs/sections/consuming/create-application.md

 Here, you will not be able to continue the application workflow (creating API Keys, subscribing to APIs) until an organization admin approves your application.

-> Do check in with your own organization admins and remind them if they have yet to do approve your application through their inbox:
+> Do check in with your own organization admins and remind them if they have yet to approve your application through their inbox:
 >
 > ![Image](./_assets/pending-app-1.png) ![Image](./_assets/pending-app-2.png)